A convergence rate of periodic homogenization for forced mean curvature flow of graphs in the laminar setting: Introduction

 \subsection{Literature and main results}

 Periodic homogenization of geometric motions has been studied only recently.
 In \cite{LS}, Lipschitz continuous correctors were found under the assumption (A3) in the periodic setting.
 When the gradient of the force $c$ is large and $n\geq3$, it is shown in \cite{CM} by an example in the laminar setting that homogenization may not occur.
 It is also shown in \cite{CM} that homogenization always takes place when $n=2$ for the level-set fronts as long as the force is positive, whose argument is 2-d arguments, showing the front is trapped in two parallel translations of an initial front in a bounded distance.
 Without any sign condition on $c$, Lipschitz continuous correctors were found in \cite{DKY} under the condition that $c\in C^2(\mathbb{T}^n)$ and that $\|c\|_{C^2(\mathbb{T}^n)}$ is small enough, whose part of the proof is based on \cite{CL}.
 A further analysis on asymptotic speeds is given in \cite{GK}.
 For more related works, we refer to \cite{CB, CLS, CN}.
-See also \cite{BCN, M} for more works on different scalings.
+See also the recent works \cite{GLXY,MMTXY} on the curvature $G$-equation.
 To the best of our knowledge, quantitative homogenization of geometric motions in the periodic environment has not been treated.

 Quantitative homogenization for Hamilton-Jacobi equations in the periodic setting has received a lot of attention.
-Convergence rate $O(\varepsilon^{1/3})$ was obtained for first-order equations in \cite{CI}.
-In \cite{CSM}, the rate $O(\varepsilon^{1/3})$ for viscous Hamilton-Jacobi equations was verified, based on the method of \cite{CI}.
+The rate $O(\varepsilon^{1/3})$ was obtained for first-order equations in \cite{CI}.
 For convex first-order Hamilton-Jacobi equations, the optimal rate of convergence $O(\varepsilon)$ was obtained very recently in \cite{TY}.
 We refer to \cite{HJ,MTY,TY,T} and the references therein for earlier progress in this direction.